-Don't be discouraged if working out on the home gym seems hard at first.
-Your muscles will get sore, so make sure to give yourself a day or two to of rest between workouts.
+Don't be discouraged if working out with a home gym seems hard at first.
+Your muscles will get sore, so make sure to give yourself a day or two of rest between workouts.

 Try to keep the room in which you set up your home gym neat and organized.
 People are more inclined to exercise in a nice-looking environment than a messy one.